plast-lab/doop/README.md

 The Differential Datalog (DDlog) engine is currently supported for the "micro" analysis.

-Setup: clone DDlog in a directory, check out commit with tag `v1.2.3`, then set environment variable `DDLOG_DIR` to point to that directory.
+Setup: clone DDlog in a directory, check out the commit with tag `v1.2.3`, then set the environment variable `DDLOG_DIR` to point to that directory.
 Run `stack build` and `stack install` to build and install a local binary of DDlog.